-How To Write a Novel: The Complete 20-Step Guide
+How to Write a Novel (Without Fail): The Ultimate 20-Step Guide

 4. Set Smaller Deadlines Building to the Final Deadline

 A novel can’t be written in a day.
 There’s no way to “cram” for a novel.
-The key to writing a novel is to make a little progress every day.
+The key to writing (and finishing) a novel is to make a little progress every day.

-If you write a thousand words a day, something most people are capable of doing in an hour or two, for 100 days, by the end you’ll have a 100,000 word novel, which is a pretty long novel!
+If you write a thousand words a day, something most people are capable of doing in an hour or two, for 100 days, by the end you’ll have a 100,000 word novel—which is a pretty long novel!

 So set smaller, weekly deadlines that break up your book into pieces.
 I recommend trying to write 5,000 to 6,000 words per week by each Friday or Sunday, whichever works best for you.